- General Instructions

 If you used the standard deduction on your joint tax return, enter in both columns (b) and (c) one-half of the basic standard deduction shown in column (a).

-However, if you checked the boxes for age or blindness at the top of page 2 of Form 1040 or 1040A, enter your total standard deduction on line 15, column (a).
+However, if you checked the boxes for age or blindness on your joint tax return, enter your total standard deduction on line 15, column (a).
 Allocate your basic standard deduction as explained earlier.
 Your basic standard deduction is as follows:

-If someone could claim you or your spouse as a dependent, your basic standard deduction is the amount on line 3a of the standard deduction worksheet, found in the Form 1040 or Form 1040A instructions.
+If someone could claim you or your spouse as a dependent, your basic standard deduction is the amount on line 4c of the standard deduction worksheet, found in the instructions for Form 1040 or Form 1040A (for tax years prior to 2018).
 Then use the following worksheet to allocate the additional standard deduction (the difference between the total standard deduction and the basic standard deduction).

 |2.||Enter the additional standard deduction for the year as shown below|